GenAI Case Study

 IP ownershipAmbiguous — consultant could reuse models/codeExclusive insurer ownership of all AI assetsFull control over proprietary AI

-Data protectionsStandard terms — no insurance-specific provisionsGDPR-compliant; Solvency II-aware; data deletion obligationsRegulatory compliance secured
+Data protectionsStandard terms — no insurance-specific provisionsGDPR-compliant; Solvency II-awareRegulatory compliance secured

-Key takeaway: This case study addresses a different GenAI procurement risk — not the AI vendor (OpenAI) pricing, but the consulting engagement that builds the AI solution.
+This case study addresses a different GenAI procurement risk.
+Not the AI vendor (OpenAI) pricing, but the consulting engagement that builds the AI solution.
 AI consulting SOWs are routinely overbuilt, under-governed, and structurally favourable to the consulting firm.
-Independent review reduced this engagement by 30%, restructured payments around deliverables, and secured the insurer's IP and data rights — before a single line of code was written.
+Independent review reduced this engagement by 30%, restructured payments around deliverables, and secured the insurer’s IP and data rights.
+Before a single line of code was written.

 02